fpmrqs/CV/README.md

 ## Hobbies and Interests

-- Graphic Design remains a big interest and its principles can be applied to pretty much any industry
+- Graphic Design remains a big interest and its principles can be applied to pretty much any industry.
+I tend to spend a little extra time learning about styles when building applications
-- Baking and mixing cocktails, I love getting my hands dirty after a busy week of computer-based work
+- Baking: I love making things with my hands after a busy week of computer-based work.
+It's just like writing algorithms, but we can eat the output
+- Videogames: I grew up playing Super Nintendo in the 90s and have never stopped.
+I had a lot of fun building a Javascript game for my final project at Makers